LukeGrahamLandry/franca/devlog.md

+## (May 22)

+- got rid of Value::(Type, Label, Unit, OverloadSet)
+- got rid of some implicit casts becuase they get in the way of just representing all values as bytes. probably want to bring them back eventually but in a more explicit way where you just declare overloads for implicit_cast maybe.
+  - tuple of types to type so you have to call Ty all the time.
+  - overload set to Fn, now you use @resolve (only needed to change 3 tests + `__save_slice_t`).

 ## (May 21)

 I want to be able to make terminal ui things but that kinda needs correctly sized array of bytes as a struct fields to call the terminos functions.